Msharma1212/leetcode-company-wise-problems/README.md

 Curated lists of Leetcode questions group by companies.

-A biggest Shout out to Msharma1212 for the awesome [Leetcode](https://github.com/Msharma1212/leetcode-company-wise-problems) repo for solutions.
+A biggest Shout out to Msharma1212 for the awesome [Leetcode].
+Do follow for more (https://github.com/Msharma1212/leetcode-company-wise-problems) repo for solutions.

 ## Company Index
 1. [APT Portfolio](#apt-portfolio)